 People often ask questions related to the appeal process, and in almost every case your question will be answered in one of the following documents.
 If these documents fail to address your concerns or questions please contact us directly so that we may assist you.
 To view these documents please click on the links below:

-- The Public Guide is a easy to read document that explains the appeal process and how to participate in it.
+VIEW the Public Guide to the Office of the Hearing Examiner.
+The Public Guide is an easy to read document that explains the appeal and hearing processes and how to participate in them.

-- We would be happy to make copies of CDs or tapes for you.
-This may take between 24 and 48 hours for CDs and tapes that are housed here in our offices, but for CDs and tapes that are being held in archives it can take between 1 and 2 weeks to complete.
-The CDs and tapes are $3.00 and payment is required in advance of copying.
+We would be happy to make copies of CDs for you.
+This may take between 24 and 48 hours for CDs that are housed here in our offices.
+For CDs that are being held in archives, it can take between 1 and 2 weeks to complete.
+The CDs are $3.00, and payment is required in advance of copying.

-- All tapes are formatted to play in a standard cassette tape player.
-If you have a CD - please click here to find instructions for downloading the free audio player.
+All CDs are formatted to play in a CD player or on a computer.
+Please click here to find instructions for downloading the free audio player.

-- You can contact the Customer Service Bureau at 206-684-2489, and they will assist you in resolving your complaint.
+You can contact the Customer Service Bureau at 206-684-2489, and they may be able to assist you in resolving your complaint.